Play Fly Solitaire Online for Free (No Signup Required)

 8 foundation piles: Build up in any suit from Ace to King.
 The Aces are dealt onto these piles at the start of the game.

-Reserve: The top card is only playable on the foundations.
+Reserve "Fly": The top card is only playable on the foundations.
 13 cards are dealt here at the start of the game.

 Foundation:

-There are two foundation piles.
+There are eight foundation piles.

 Each foundation pile is handed an ace at the start.